 08 ncac 09 .0106 GENERAL GUIDELINES

-(a) Prior to each recount, the board of elections shall confer with affected parties and candidates and describe to them the process of conducting recounts.
+(a) Prior to each recount under G.S.
+163-182.7, the county board of elections or State Board shall inform the political parties and candidates of the recount and describe to them the process of conducting recounts.

 (b) In the case of tie votes, the winner shall be determined by lot only in the case set out in G.S.
 163-182.8(2).
 Where there are 5,000 or fewer votes cast, there shall be only one determination by lot for each tied election.
 There shall be no determination by lot until the time has expired for the affected candidate(s) to request a recount, unless all of the affected candidate(s) waive their right in writing to request a recount.

-(h) A candidate shall have the right to call for a hand-eye recount, as to elections conducted by optical scan marksense or punchcard systems, within 24 hours after a mandatory or discretionary recount or by noon on the next business day of the county board office, whichever is later, if the apparent winner is the apparent loser after the first recount, unless human error resulted in the vote count change.
+(g) A candidate shall have the right to call for a hand-eye recount, as to elections conducted by optical scan systems within 24 hours after a mandatory or discretionary recount or by noon on the next business day of the county board office, whichever is later, if the apparent winner is the apparent loser after the first recount, unless human error resulted in the vote count change.